top of page

 In flight view of the Lower Seymour Conservation Reserve Drone LiDAR mission

 On a recent visit to the Lower Seymour Conservation Reserve our mapping team was faced with a big challenge.
-Trees in this area have grown together in places very tightly and present less gaps in the canopy for light, lasers or images to get through and capture detail on the ground below.
-The big challenges here are to acquiring enough laser points or images in the target area through the tight canopy to produce an accurate and representative model of the topography below the canopy.
+Trees in this area have grown together in places very tightly and have less gaps in the canopy for light, lasers or images to get through and capture detail on the ground below.
+The big challenges here are acquiring enough laser points or images in the target area through the tight canopy to produce an accurate and representative model of the topography below the canopy.

 How does the vegetation penetration differ between LiDAR and Photogrammetry